jtokoph/jasontokoph.com/src/tidbits/minimal-periodic-task-runner-in-elixir.md

 Another option is `:timer.send_interval/2`, but the `:timeout` mechanism keeps everything in a supervised `GenServer` and avoids overlapping executions.

 The `:timeout` pattern doesn’t provide the stronger guarantees that a real job scheduler would, so something like [Oban](https://github.com/oban-bg/oban) could be a better fit for tasks that aren't lightweight cleanup tasks.

+## Update November 22, 2025 - Shortcomings

+It has been pointed out that I missed two very important things:

+### 1 - No Extensibility

+Abusing the `:timeout` feature means any other message being received by the `GenServer` will prevent the next timeout from firing.
+This limits how much additional functionality you can add without having to redo this.

+### 2 - Process.send_after/4

+The idiomatic way of sending a periodic message to a process is using [Process.send_after/4](https://hexdocs.pm/elixir/Process.html#send_after/4).
+This allows the rest of the `GenServer` to be compatible with receiving other messages.